swcarpentry/git-novice/episodes/03-create.md

 Do you want to create anyway?
 ```

-Using the R functions from the `{usethis}` can be less error-prone!
+Using the R functions from the `{usethis}` package can be less error-prone!

+Lastly, Dracula used some _Bash commands_ in the Terminal.
+If you are interested to learn more about them, we invite you to read this tutorial on [Bash commands](https://swcarpentry.github.io/shell-novice/)!

 :::::::::::::::::::::::::